marginaltech/marginaltech.github.io/index.md

 ### Software is a means to an end.

-You might have been led to believe that your industry is being disrupted by digital innovation and transformation.
+You might have been led to believe that your industry is being disrupted by digital innovation and transformations.

-Don't worry.
-It probably isn't.
+It isn't.

-Incumbents that learn to execute like a technology company really are an existential threat in your industry.
-But that threat is simple to understand and counter:
+Technological competence is the existential threat in your industry.
+But that threat is much simpler to understand and counter:

-1. *Methodically integrate software automation and analytics into your bespoke business processes.*
+1. *Methodically integrate software automation and analytics into bespoke business processes.*
-2. *Compound modest, but substantive, benefits in efficiency.*
+2. *Compound modest, but substantive, benefits in efficiency and insights.*
-3. *In time, step-changes in how you could do business will be apparent and difficult for competitors' to reproduce.*
+3. *In time, step-changes in how you could do business will become apparent and be difficult for competitors' to reproduce.*

-It's simple, but not easy.
+It's simple, but it's not easy.

-It should be more achievable, for more organisations, than what the technology sector is currently selling.

 ### I help organisations elicit ends and execute means.

+I became an independent consultant to do work that was more meaningful, to both my clients and myself, than the grandiose fever dreams of the technology sector.

 My experience is [broad and deep](https://www.linkedin.com/in/christopher-mcewan-850a0a62).
 If you truly need the cutting-edge then I offer that.
 Honestly, what most organisations need is someone who can design and deliver technical solutions that are effective, proportionate and sustainable.

-The business models of big consultancies and tech firms can't tolerate proportionality.
-They need to upsell grand visions and fever dreams.
-I became an independent consultant to do work that was more meaningful, to both me and my clients.

 I am a doer.
 I am thrifty.
 I am impact driven.
-I embrace unfamilar domains, calculated risks and commercial collaboration.
+I embrace unfamilar domains.

 You should consider me if you need more from consultancy than technology evangelism from an MBA.